SungHoPark31/FinalFantasyReviewSite/README.md

   This is not an official Final Fantasy website.
 The intention of this website is to create a fan website that talks about, review, and rank each Final Fantasy game.
 None of the Intellectual Property and copyright is owned by me.
 This is just a fan website.

 Description:
   This is a Final Fantasy website that reviews and ranks each Final Fantasy game.
 It'll give brief a description of the story of each game, development history, and what I thought of the game.
 There will be images of gameplay throughout the website.
+When I describe what I thought of the game, there will be a lot of informal wording.

   On the home page, there will be a large Final Fantasy logo which will animate down, when the user scrolls down.
 There will be an about paragraph talking about what this website is.
 There will also be a disclaimer paragraph talking about this not being an official site.
 On the main body of the website, there will be boxes, with 3 fixed number of columns, but an incremental amount of rows.
 Each box will have the title of each game and a transparent image of the main characters.
 There will be animation when the user hovers the mouse over each box using JavaScript.